motkeg/linux-design/ex2/ex2.md

 page in order to retrieve the keys from the key server using GnuPG (`gpg`) tool.

+Don't specify a keyserver as done in the referenced page — let GnuPG decide on this matter.

 The key firgerprints of imported keys must be verified against both the fingerprints listed on the website (mandatory), and against hardcoded values in the script (verbose warning to user if there is a mismatch).